docksal/docksal/docs/drude-env-setup.md

     dsh install boot2docker
     ```

-    On Mac and Widnows you should see two files created in the `projects` folder:
+    On Mac and Windows you should see two files created in the `projects` folder:

     ```
     Vagrantfile